berisab/Data-analysis-using-excel/README.md

 -Set was our most sold item, kurta had a good amount of orders but does not generate alot of income.

-- Major of our customers are women and they are adults , adults have more orders compared to any other age group
+-Major of our customers are women and they are adults , adults have more orders compared to any other age group

 -Despite the fact that major items are delivered their is quite a number of returned, cancelled and refunded orders.

 RECOMENDATIONS

-- We need to ensure more efficiency in our top delivery channels(Amazon,Flipkart,Myntra) for customers to get their items way faster , to ensure customer retention.
+-We need to ensure more efficiency in our top delivery channels(Amazon,Flipkart,Myntra) for customers to get their items way faster , to ensure customer retention.

 -Due to noticable down trends in our sales, we need to work more on finding new customers, creating product awareness, check on reduced pricing and improving quality.